Pilgrim Lutheran School, Chicago

 Pilgrim Lutheran School, Chicago, is a Lutheran private school affiliated with Pilgrim Lutheran Church in Chicago, Illinois.
 Collectively, the church and school are referred to as Pilgrim Lutheran Church and School.

 About the school

 Pilgrim Lutheran School is a private preschool and elementary school located at 4300 North Winchester on Chicago's North Side.
 Students begin at age three and continue through 8th grade.

 The school was founded as a summer school in 1920.
 In 1921, it became a year-round school.
-Today, headed by Principal Chris Comella, Pilgrim's enrollment averages about 160 students.
+In 2025, headed by Principal John Murphy, Pilgrim's enrollment averages about 55 students.

 The school is fully accredited by the Evangelical Lutheran Education Association and has earned recognition by the Illinois State Board of Education.

 About the church

 Pilgrim Lutheran Church is a member of the Evangelical Lutheran Church in America.

 School philosophy

 The stated philosophy of Pilgrim Lutheran School is:

 Admissions policy

 Pilgrim admits students of any race, color or national and ethnic origin.